hapax/hapax.github.io/assets/reality.md

 wonder, something which exhibits wonder in every object and at every length scale.
-There is nothing more wonderful to a geneticist than an E. coli bacterium; to an entomologist, a puddle of stagnant water; a wildlife conservationist, whale poop; and a soft matter theorist, watching paint dry.
+There is nothing more wonderful to a geneticist than an E. coli bacterium; to an entomologist, than a puddle of stagnant water; a wildlife conservationist, whale poop; and a soft matter theorist, watching paint dry.
 You get the idea!